-On the Kaiterra Dashboard, each enterprise device will have its sensor health displayed in the top-left-hand corner.
+On the Kaiterra Web App, each enterprise device will have its sensor health displayed in the top-left-hand corner.
 This number is a calculation based on the following:

 - Runtime for the sensor module (how long it has been running/collecting data)